Early Life

 Philanthropy

-Laurent Dassault is involved in various charitable and humanitarian organizations.
-He is the president of One Drop France, a charity that works to improve access to clean water.
-He also supports the arts, organizing the Marcel Duchamp prize to support French artists.
+Laurent Dassault is actively involved in charitable and humanitarian organizations, including serving as President of One Drop France, Guy Laliberte's charity, which aims to improve access to clean water.